 Appointments at the Counseling ServiceTo schedule an appointment with one of our counselors, call our office at (845) 437-5700 or stop by Metcalf House on weekdays between 8:30am and 5:00pm and speak with our administrative assistant.
-Appointments are available to currently enrolled students and are generally scheduled within two weeks of the request (during peak times, the wait may be longer).
+Appointments are available to currently enrolled students and are generally scheduled within a few days of the request.
 If you are experiencing a mental health emergency or crisis, please follow the guidelines below.

 Mental Health Emergency